flimzy/go-pouchdb/README.md

 [GopherJS](http://www.gopherjs.org/) bindings for [PouchDB](http://pouchdb.com/).

+## Requirements

+This package requires PouchDB 4.0.2 or newer.
+This is due to a bug in earlier versions of PouchDB, which crashed when destroy() was passed with options.
+See [issue #4323](https://github.com/pouchdb/pouchdb/issues/4323) for details.
+While I would normally try to support older versions simultaneously, I suspect anyone using this package is likely to be using the latest version of PouchDB, so I expect this not to be an issue.
+If you have a requirement to use this with an older version of PouchDB, and this bug is a problem for you, please open an issue, and I will try to find a work-around.

 ## Status

 This is a work in progress.
 Use at your own risk.
 Please contribute pull requests!